Emerald Static Manip

 Pick your target

-Note: What is Delay?
+Note: What is Offset?

-Delay in Ruby, Sapphire, Emerald, Fire Red, and Leaf Green is how many RNG Advances occur after you press A to encounter or receive your Pokémon, but before the Pokémon is generated.
+Offset, sometimes called Delay, in Ruby, Sapphire, Emerald, Fire Red, and Leaf Green is how many RNG Advances occur after you press A to encounter or receive your Pokémon, but before the Pokémon is generated.

 In the past, we would consult a list that told you what this value was for various encounters.
 We no longer do this, and no guide here will reference such lists.
 This is for two main reasons.

-2. Many people would refrain from performing certain manips if they did not know a Pokémon's Delay.
+2. Many people would refrain from performing certain manips if they did not know a Pokémon's Offset.
 Such hesitance is bad, we do not want people thinking they CANNOT do a manip without an arbitrary list somewhere, when they absolutely can.

 In this example, I will be using Rayquaza.
 However, I will provide info for every Static encounter in Emerald so you can apply that info to your specific situation.

-you want.
-And also select if you want a Shiny.
+Select the IVs & Nature you'd like, and also select if you want a Shiny.

 I will just be going for a simple Shiny.

-several results, and have a window that looks like this:
+Once your fields are set, click Submit.
+You should get several results, and have a window that looks like this:

 If you get no results, that means no Pokémon within 100,000 Advances exists, which is about a 26 minute period of time.
 There are ways to circumvent this issue, but they are difficult techniques covered in our Advanced section.